hacktoon/nami/README.md

 ### CivilLayer
 - Set city type using a fill from capital point
-  - the bigger the distance of capital, less development on places
   - depending on realm type, can grow less or more cities
   - Put inns/outposts at borders of city radius
-- Cities next to salt lakes are ruins
 - Each city in block map can occupy tiles as zones or neighborhoods
 - Dungeon types and levels like cat quest
   - dungeons at high level like 79